Community Services Courses

 Learn how to support individuals experiencing issues with alcohol or drugs, assist people in meeting their immediate needs such as providing shelter, providing short-term contact with individuals in a crisis situation and provide support with services such as catering and cleaning.

-This course is the first step in gaining the knowledge and practical experience to work in this rapidly growing industry.
-You will be given a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centred support.
+Certificate III in Individual Support (Home and Community) is the first step in gaining the knowledge and practical experience to work in this rapidly growing industry.
+You will be given a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.
 The practical work placement aspect of this course will give you the hands-on experience that you need to step directly into your new role.

+Start a rewarding career in community services with our nationally recognised qualifications – CHC32015 Certificate III in Community Services.
 A career in Community Services is a very rewarding one, allowing you to enrich the lives of others and use your compassion and skills to help them build a better life for themselves.
-Community Services is one of the fastest growing sectors in Australia.
-This qualification reflects the role of an entry level community services worker who supports individuals through the provision of person-centred services.
+Community Services is one of the fastest-growing sectors in Australia.
+This qualification reflects the role of an entry-level community services worker who supports individuals through the provision of person-centered services.
 At this level, work takes place under the direction of others and supervision may be direct or indirect.
 Work may take place in a range of community services organisations.

 Explore career outlook, opportunities and salary insights in community services sector in this short video.